nothingnothings/caseBairruDevFront/README.md

 - **Protected Routes**: Routes not related to registration/login actions are protected by middleware that checks if the user is authenticated before granting access.
 - **Environment Variable Configuration** - Secure secrets management using `.env` files.

+## Additional Notes

+- **Ensure Docker is installed and running** before attempting to start the database.
+- **Environment variables must be configured correctly** for the application to function properly.
+- **If you wish to test the backend without using the frontend, you can import the included `BairruDev.postman_collection` into Postman**; you only need to fire the "Register" route, copy the `token` property and then include it in the "Authorization" header of the other requests, as a "Bearer <token>" value.